WillSullivan/AzureTableIdentityStorageProvider/readme.md

 **Please note!** Unit tests depend on you having the *latest version* of the storage emulator installed.
 [This is currently in beta.](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/01/16/windows-azure-storage-emulator-2-2-1-preview-release-with-support-for-2013-08-15-version.aspx)

+##Currently missing/failing/FYI
+**This project has NOT YET been proven to work with ASP.NET Identity** I'm keeping the above line in this section until I can actually get the project to work.
+One step closer.
+User and user logins appear to be working correctly now.
+Not sure about other parts (e.g., claims).

+##Latest commit notes
+Quickly learned that Azure Storage queries are *case insensitive*, which can cause a situation where two users can have the same name, but only if they use different casing.
+As user names MUST BE distinct in ASP.NET Identity (ugh), this results in the unwanted situation where users can impersonate others easier by using similar names that differ only by case.
+If names were not required to be distinct, it would be known that different users can share the same user name, and therefore this wouldn't be an issue.
+Unfortunately, it is.

+I also got rid of some build warnings.
+Yay.

 ##Version history
 (Version histories are the file version, which matches the major/minor for the assembly version)